david5465/Django-crud-api/README.md

 ## Usage
-I'm now working in frontend, u can test the api with POSTMAN or the Thunder Cliente en VSC
+I'm now working in frontend, feel free to test the api with POSTMAN or the Thunder Cliente in VSC.

 ## Contributing